Understand your smartphone’s positioning sensors

 Program a microcontroller to control LEDs and wireless devices

-At Sense It you’ll learn the fundamentals behind wireless sensors and how they are being used in modern technology.
+At Sense It (Ann Arbor) you’ll learn the fundamentals behind wireless sensors and how they are being used in modern technology.
 You’ll get experience working with remote measuring devices, programming, and connecting circuits.
 You’ll get a closer look at how these devices connect with one another and gather information, and control your own wireless sensors to complete a task of your choice.

 Camp participants will work in small teams on the week’s projects.
 All lectures and lab activities will be taught by ECE faculty and current graduate and undergraduate students.

-All of the Electrify Tech Camps will include recreational activities, daily lunches at a College cafeteria, and special activities designed to introduce the camper to Engineering at Michigan.
+Sense It (Ann Arbor) will include recreational activities, daily lunches at a College cafeteria, and special activities designed to introduce the camper to Engineering at Michigan.

 *Camp activities and schedule subject to change.